Visually it is fast and exciting, it’s hot and very smelly but if you like a combination of beer brewing and cheesy yeast it’s great!

 Obvara is an ancient low firing technique from Eastern Europe, sometimes known also as Baltic Raku.
 This is a process for all the senses!

-As with all Raku processes, it is not for the faint-hearted – the results are unpredictable and acceptance of imperfection is a must! (cracked pots!) but for those that survive in can be truly stunning.
+As with all Raku processes, it is not for the faint-hearted – the results are unpredictable and acceptance of imperfection is a must! (cracked pots!) but for those that survive the results can be truly stunning.

 Pieces of pottery are made and bisque before the evening’s final outdoor firing.
 Using a Raku kiln, pieces are fiercely heated to almost 1000C and then glowing orange are plunged first into a fermented brew before halting the process by dipping in cold water.
 The brew first burns ferociously on the pot surface, and in just a few seconds forms soft colours that impregnate the surface.